Tim Potter - Tunbridge Wells. Recognised therapist with health insurers.

 I provide counselling for anxiety, work-related stress, stress, generalised anxiety disorder, health anxiety, depression, Obsessive Compulsive Disorder OCD, low self-confidence, low self-esteem, panic attacks, panic disorder, bullying, bereavement, anger, couples counselling, relationship issues, jealousy, addiction(s), affairs and betrayals, generalised anxiety disorder, post-natal depression, chronic fatigue syndrome, psychosomatic, bi-polar and alcoholism.

 I can accept clients who self-fund or via an insurance policy such as Cigna, AXA PPP, Bupa, Aviva, Simply Health, Pruhealth, WPA, Allianz and other insurers.
 Clients with Bupa cover will normally require a GP referral letter in order for the cover to be granted.

 Sessions last for 50 minutes.
 The first session explores what the work is and we agree on how we might work together.
 Usually we agree when a review session takes place (usually after 4 sessions) which is an honest discussion about how the therapy is going, subsequently, we make an agreement for time-limited, open-ended or long-term therapy.

 Training, qualifications & experience

 Additional experience: Running anxiety groups for Virgin Atlantic's Flying without Fear, receive referrals from BLISS (Premature Baby Charity), have set up voluntary counselling service for sufferers (and family members/carers of) of Chronic Illness.

-I currently teach CPCAB level 3, 4 & 5 Diploma in Therapeutic Counselling, with the person-centered approach as its' core model.
-I also teach Diploma in Supervision (for counsellors, psychotherapists and allied professionals).
+I have previous been a lecturer CPCAB counselling courses at levels 3, 4 & 5 Diploma in Therapeutic Counselling, with the person-centred approach as its' core model for several years.
+I have also taught a Diploma in Supervision (for counsellors, psychotherapists and allied professionals).